MileTwo/riodemo/README.md

 * When we removed load, Rio scaled the service down for us
 * When we installed a new revision, Rio automatically moved traffic to the newest app revision for us

-That is alot of functionality and all we had to do was crate our docker images and issue a few Rio commands!
+That is a lot of functionality and all we had to do was crate our docker images and issue a few Rio commands!

 ## Serverless

-In this context serverless referrs to a form of autoscaling.
-It is the ability for a service to scale down to zero instances when there is no workload and then automaticlly scale up when a new request is made.
+In this context serverless refers to a form of autoscaling.
+It is the ability for a service to scale down to zero instances when there is no workload and then automatically scale up when a new request is made.

 With a Rio service there are no language or execution time restrictions like the restrictions that can be found with some other serverless platforms.
 You are free to put anything you like in your container and the system will run it for as long as necessary.
-All you have to do is set the minimum and maximum autoscalling parameters and Rio will monitor the workload and scale it as neccessary.
-Consider a use case that would be dificult to accomplish on some serverless platforms.
+All you have to do is set the minimum and maximum autoscaling parameters and Rio will monitor the workload and scale it as necessary.
+Consider a use case that would be difficult to accomplish on some serverless platforms.
 For example, some machine learning jobs want to allocate GPUs and take a long time to complete while at the same time are used infrequently.
 With the ability to scale the ML services to zero instances the GPU resources can be freed up for other jobs to use.

 Let's see autoscaling-to-zero in action.